uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 Like all variables in Unity you have to declare the type of data the Array will hold (in our case: Game Objects).

-We could also have used a List in Unity which works slightly differently to an Array (you can add or remove elements to Lists).
+We could also have used a List in Unity which works slightly differently to an Array (you can add or remove elements to a List).

 Learn more about Arrays and Lists here https://www.youtube.com/watch?v=Q16KIxtomeo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0NDEwMTY2NCwtNDUxMTUxODc4LDg4Nj
+eyJoaXN0b3J5IjpbLTE5MDU2Mzc0MzIsLTQ1MTE1MTg3OCw4OD
-I2ODgzOCw2ODA1NzMwLC04MDYyMzY2NDAsLTE4NjE3MzI0MTQs
+YyNjg4MzgsNjgwNTczMCwtODA2MjM2NjQwLC0xODYxNzMyNDE0
-LTQ3MDc4OTI4LC00ODg0MjUxOTQsLTIyNzE4ODY2MywtMTIyMD
+LC00NzA3ODkyOCwtNDg4NDI1MTk0LC0yMjcxODg2NjMsLTEyMj
-c3NDM1Nyw3NDI4Njc5NTMsOTc4OTQzMzIwLDcyNTI4MjQwNCwt
+A3NzQzNTcsNzQyODY3OTUzLDk3ODk0MzMyMCw3MjUyODI0MDQs
-ODk0MzQyNzU0LC0zMTAzNjgyNDgsLTgyNjM1NzAxMSwtODQzOT
+LTg5NDM0Mjc1NCwtMzEwMzY4MjQ4LC04MjYzNTcwMTEsLTg0Mz
-k1OTgyXX0=
+k5NTk4Ml19
 -->